NickSpringall/workbook/workbook.md

 console.log(typeof(someResult)) // => number
 ```

-wheras in the following code, providing 3 as a string value will result in both values becoming strings and the + concatinating them together.
+wheras in the following code, providing 3 as a string value will result in both values being coerced into strings and the + concatinating them together.

 ```let someString = "3"
 let someNum = 3